+Physics underpins our understanding of physical phenomena in the natural world and the technologies we use every day.
 This course provides an introduction to the basic knowledge and techniques used in physics and needed to analyse physical problems in the research and development environment.
 It provides an introduction to the physics of motion, the properties of fluids, electrical devices and heat transfer.

 The course is designed specifically to cater to the needs of students in science-based courses at the Ourimbah Campus.
 Students in a range of disciplines at Ourimbah including Exercise and Sport Science, Food Technology and Marine Biology will find this course useful.
 There is an emphasis on practical applications of physics so that at the end of the course students should be able recognise and develop solutions to problems in their area of specialisation that relate to basic physics.

-On successful completion of this course, students will have:|
+On successful completion of the course students will be able to:

 The courses consists of 3 parts.